Richmond voters said no, but when it comes to a possible new Petersburg casino, there sure seems to be some mounting support.

 “We’ve been blessed.
 For some reason, word has gotten out and we’ve had several of the casino guys who were in Richmond down in Petersburg looking now.
 We are excited to have them and definitely explore the opportunity to be a site here in Petersburg.”

-In addition to Urban One, other companies had vied for the Richmond project.
+In addition to Urban One, other companies had vied for the Virginia gambling project.
 The list includes some gaming heavyweights, including Golden Nugget Hotels & Casinos, Bally’s Corp. and The Cordish Cos.
 Like that possible Richmond casino, other gaming vets may also want to vie for a Petersburg project.

 Urban One would’ve paid Richmond $50 million per year over an entire decade if the referendum had passed.
 According to Parham, that $50 million represents 50% of Petersburg’s annual budget.